philips-software/amp-devcontainer/README.md

 ### Visual Studio Code

 Both containers can be used in Visual Studio Code or GitHub Codespaces without any additional configuration.
 All included tools are set-up and necessary plug-ins will be installed at container start.
-This behavior is implemented by appending devcontainer metadata to an image label according to the [specifications](https://containers.dev/implementors/reference/#labels).
+This behavior is implemented by appending devcontainer metadata to an image label according to these [specifications](https://containers.dev/implementors/reference/#labels).
 It is possible to override, amend or change the options following this [merge logic](https://containers.dev/implementors/spec/#merge-logic).

 ## Usage